EfthimiosVlahos/EfthimiosVlahos/README.md

 <p align="center"> 👋 </p>
 <p align='center'>
   My name is <b>Efthimios Vlahos</b>.<br/>
-  I am a highly motivated graduate student pursuing a Master's degree in Data Science at SUNY Stony Brook University, with a strong passion for utilizing cutting-edge technologies and techniques to solve complex business problems.
+  I am a highly motivated graduate student pursuing a Master's degree in Applied Mathematics an dStatitsics at SUNY Stony Brook University, with a strong passion for utilizing cutting-edge technologies and techniques to solve complex business problems.
 As an aspiring Data Scientist and Machine Learning Engineer, I possess hands-on experience with Python, SQL, Scikit-learn, Pandas, NumPy, Matplotlib, TensorFlow, and AWS.
 Through my academic and professional experiences, I have honed my skills in data preprocessing, feature engineering, model selection, and optimization.
 I am committed to staying updated with the latest developments in the field of data science and applying my skills to drive business growth and innovation.
 </p>